 The third and fourth grade classes takes care of our egg-laying hens by feeding them and giving them water, maintaining their coop, and monitoring their health and well-being.
 The class operates an egg co-op, making fresh eggs available to the community.
 As the orders come in, students take turns checking for eggs and packaging half-dozen egg bundles for distribution.

 Classroom garden projects are an important part of the kindergarten, second, and third grade curricula.

 The Picnic Grove

 Classes at Friends School Haverford meet outside for a variety of intentional activities.
-The Picnic Grove is used for picnic lunches, poetry writing, journal reflection, and
+The Picnic Grove is used for picnic lunches, poetry writing, journal reflection, and art sketching.

-In 2006 a complete outdoor renovation included a reorganization of the playgrounds for our youngest students and has provided areas for additional games and activities for students through eighth grade.
+In 2006 a complete outdoor renovation included a reorganization of the playgrounds for our youngest students and has provided areas for additional games and activities for students through fifth grade.
 Just south of the Schoolhouse, a pervious surface was installed with foursquare and other sidewalk games that make this a favorite destination.
 It is also a welcoming gathering place for students and parents and for School social functions.

 Heritage House Green

 The Heritage House Playground Green includes a large tricycle/jogging track and new and refurbished playground equipment sized for our younger students.
 The center of the track is planted with grass for running and ball games.
 At the perimeter of the Playground Green there are swings, climbing structures, and a sand pit.

 An important component of the 2006 renovation was the inclusion of a “Nancy’s House.”
 The original Nancy’s House, a memorial to a beloved FSH student, played an important role in the lives of FSH children.
 The play structure has been redesigned and rebuilt, supporting the same kind of magical, imaginative play that the original structure engendered.